 This workshop will discuss Fathers' Support Center's evolution into a holistic program for fathers and their families.
 This workshop will include the organization's history, a description of the Best Practice Parenting Model that target fathers/males as a means to prevent child abuse and neglect, and national implications for fatherhood programs.
+Learning Objectives:

-- Increase knowledge of what is a comprehensive fatherhood program. - Learn how to incorporate responsible fatherhood in child abuse prevention training programs.
+- · Increase knowledge of what is a comprehensive fatherhood program - Learn how to incorporate responsible fatherhood in child abuse prevention training programs

-Ending Child Abuse and Neglect Fatalities Terra Frazier, DO, FAAP, Child Abuse and Neglect Pediatrician Children's Mercy Hospitals and Clinics Kansas City, MO 816-234-3850 tnfrazier@cmh.edu childrensmercy.org Sponsored by the Missouri Department of Health & Senior Services (DHSS) - Thank you!
-Dr. Frazier is an Associate Professor of Pediatrics in the Division of Childhood Adversity and Resilience at the Children's Mercy Hospital/University of Missouri-Kansas City School of Medicine in Kansas City, Missouri.
+Ending Child Abuse and Neglect Fatalities Terra Frazier, DO, FAAP, Child Abuse and Neglect Pediatrician Children's Mercy Hospitals and Clinics Kansas City, MO (816) 234-3850 or tnfrazier@cmh.edu childrensmercy.org Dr. Frazier is an Associate Professor of Pediatrics in the Division of Childhood Adversity and Resilience at the Children's Mercy Hospital/University of Missouri-Kansas City School of Medicine in Kansas City, Missouri.
 Dr. Frazier is board certified in General Pediatrics and Child Abuse Pediatrics.
 She works full time in the field of Child Abuse Pediatrics in both inpatient and outpatient settings.
 She also serves as Associate Fellowship Program Director.
 Dr. Frazier completed medical school at Oklahoma State University College of Osteopathic Medicine, followed by residency and fellowship at Children's Mercy Hospital.
 She has been active on many county, regional and state panels and taskforces that address child maltreatment in both Kansas and Missouri.
 She enjoys educating others about the medical aspects of child abuse and has a strong interest in ways to improve communication and build partnerships among multidisciplinary team members.
+Plenary Description: